Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 ##### Replaced `CommandPromptWrite()`

 `CommandPromptWrite()` used to be the helper for UESH to write its own prompt, but it's eventually replaced by the more powerful `WriteShellPrompt()` to accommodate all possible cases, like custom variables, and so on.

+##### Organized the ShellBase namespaces

+The shell base has been divided to three types:
+  - Aliases
+  - Commands
+  - Shells